patriot1burke/baldurs-forge/README.md

 and the AI would just ignore it, interpret the response from the tool and output anything it wanted.
 No matter what I put in the prompt, OpenAI would almost always return Markdown.
 I was able to get it to output strict json schema, but sometimes it would return any json embedded within Markdown.
 It was very frustrating

+## Need to communicate session state between tools and client

+For the, browser clients and server-side prompts and tool methods to even be able to work, I needed a way to pass session information between them.
+Chat memory just wasn't enough.
+In fact, chat memory often caused problems (see other issues).

+I called this a ChatContext and it could hold state that could be passed between the client and server and between tools spanning multiple calls.
+I'll explain more about this in architecture section.

 ## Your client code should format complex visual responses itself